aosakwe/Bayesian-Inference/README.md

+# For exam

+-   likelihood approximations

+-   alternate distributions

+-   sampling procedures and purposes

 ## Premise

 This project allows me to implement different Bayesian modelling techniques I have seen through class and my own research.
 In addition, I hope it serves as educational material for others.
 I have found that the best way to learn is through practice, and so this project is expected to help me master the material I need to undertake my research projects.